-Prerequisite: Concurrent enrollment in ECED 469 and satisfactory completion of all major and professional courses.
+Prerequisite: Concurrent enrollment in ECED 469W and satisfactory completion of all major and professional courses.

-Offered: Fall.
+Offered: Spring

 ECED 440 - Building Collaborative Relationships Through Coaching (3)

 Application of the coaching model to build capacity and support children, families and practitioners in a variety of early childhood settings will be explored; along with principles of adult learning.